 The man hummed, tilting his head.
 "Is that supposed to be an insult?"

 "Not workin'.
-And no, I don't want any money from ya.
-I get tons of pay from both ends of the law, I don't need any from some twinky fella like you."
+And no, I don't want any money from ya'.
+I get tons of pay from both ends of the law, I don't need any from some twinky fella like ya'self."

 "Then what is it?"
 Felix prodded.